failsafe-lib/failsafe/README.md

 ## Public API Integration

-Recurrent is great for integrating into libraries and public APIs, allowing your users to configure retry policies for different opererations.
+For library developers, Recurrent integrates nicely into public APIs, allowing your users to configure retry policies for different opererations.
 One integration approach is to subclass the RetryPolicy class, then expose that as part of your API while the rest of Recurrent remains internal.
 Another approach is to use something like the [Maven shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) to relocate Recurrent into your project's package structure as desired.

 ## Docs